 SOURCE: SBHE Policy Manual, Section 605.1, 605.2, 605.3, 605.4

-A faculty member may request a hearing with the Standing Committee on Faculty Rights by filing a written notice, accompanied by a specification of the reasons or the grounds upon which the appeal is based, with the Committee chair or senior member of the Committee and the institution's president.
-The institution shall have ten business days from receipt by its president of the notice and specifications to file a response with the Committee Chair or senior member of the Committee and the faculty member.
+A faculty member may request a hearing with the Standing Committee on Faculty Rights by filing a written notice, accompanied by a specification of the reasons or the grounds upon which the appeal is based, with the Committee chair or senior member of the Committee and the president.
+The institution shall have twenty calendar days from receipt by the president of the notice and specifications to file a response with the Committee Chair or senior member of the Committee and the faculty member.

-The Committee shall appoint, at the expense of the institution according to institution procedures, a hearing officer with authority to conduct pre-hearing meetings, supervise exchange or collection of information, advise the Committee or preside over the hearing.
+The Committee shall appoint, at the expense of the institution according to institution procedures, a hearing officer with authority to conduct pre-hearing meetings, supervise exchange or collection of information, advise the Committee and preside over the hearing.
 The faculty member, the institution and their representatives shall comply with all reasonable directives and requests of the hearing officer appointed by the Committee.
 The institution shall provide necessary clerical support for the Committee, and upon request, for the hearing officer.

 The Committee or the hearing officer shall hold a pre-hearing meeting or meetings in order to (a) simplify the issues, (b) effect stipulations of facts, (c) provide for the exchange of documentary or other information, or (d) achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.
 The faculty member, the institution and their representatives shall participate in pre-hearing meetings upon request and comply with the directives of the Committee or the hearing officer. ("Discovery" is defined as the exchange or collection of information.)
 Discovery shall be informal and formal depositions or interrogatories for the purposes of discovery are not permitted, except with agreement of the parties.